 A Participant may designate a Beneficiary or Beneficiaries of the Account at any time and any such designation may be changed or revoked at any time, by written designation executed by the Participant in a form and manner prescribed by or acceptable to, and filed with, the Custodian.
 Such designation, change, or revocation shall be effective only upon receipt and acceptance by the Custodian and only if such receipt shall be during the Participant's lifetime.
 The latest such accepted designation, change, or revocation shall control.
 Following the death of the Participant, the balance of the Participant's Account shall be distributed to the Participant's designated Beneficiary or Beneficiaries, if any, in accordance with the provisions of Article IV of the Agreement and in accordance with the Custodian's administrative or operational requirements and regular business practices, which may change from time to time.
-If the Participant designates more than one primary or contingent Beneficiary or Beneficiaries in equal shares.
-If a Beneficiary does not predecease the Participant but dies before receiving his or her remaining interest in the Account shall be paid to the Beneficiary or Beneficiaries designated by the deceased Beneficiary.
+If the Participant designates more than one primary or contingent Beneficiary but does not specify the percentages to which such Beneficiary does not predecease the Participant but dies before receiving his or her entire interest in the Account, his or her remaining interest in the Account shall be paid to the Beneficiaries designated by the deceased Beneficiary.
 For any allocation where no valid Beneficiary exists, as determined by the Custodian, the Custodian shall distribute the Account in the following order of preference: (1) The Participant's surviving spouse, if any, (2) The Participant's estate.